deepsquare-io/ClusterFactory-CE/README.md

-# ClusterFactory Community Edition
+# ClusterFactory DeepSquare Edition

 ## Overview

-This repository is where [SquareFactory](https://www.squarefactory.io) develops ClusterFactory CE, the Kubernetes-based infrastructure orchestrator together with the community.
+ClusterFactory CE is a Kubernetes-based infrastructure orchestrator.
 ClusterFactory brings together best-in-class solutions from the HPC, Cloud, and DevOps industries to manage a cluster in a declarative way in combination with the GitOps practice.

 ## Key features